waqar-ahmed51/Javascript-Basics/README.md

 # Javascript-Basics
 I started Javascript basics revision and I put all the code/tasks in this repository which I performed during my internship program at NISUM Karachi.
 This repository is made for record purposes.
 For revision, I used a course available at "https://www.codecademy.com/learn/introduction-to-javascript" for reference purposes.
-You may find some code snippets from the website.
+You may find some code snippets similar from the course in this repository, that are used for practice purposes.

 - Screenshot of the Codecademy course progress with all the topics covered is given below.